 The Voice referendum transcends political and cultural divides

-That is why our communities are uniting to support the referendum on Indigenous constitutional recognition.
-Multicultural community organisations must take a leadership position in raising awareness on the importance of enshrining a First Nations Voice into the Australian Constitution.
+That is why our communities are uniting to support the Voice referendum.
+Multicultural community organisations are recognising the critical role that they play in raising awareness on the importance of enshrining a First Nations Voice into the Australian Constitution.

 FOR THE VOICE REFERENDUM